 When I've finished, what course can I do next?

-Please check our website - www.citylit.ac.uk - to see the philosophy courses on offer.
+You might be interested in HP100 Being in the world: Heidegger's philosophy, starting in January 2022.
+Please check our website - www.citylit.ac.uk - to see the full range of philosophy courses on offer.